On this page

 - Financial and legal assistance

-Staff members who are appointed to work at least 75 percent of full time based on a 12-month period are eligible to enroll in either the Ohio Public Employees Retirement System (OPERS) or the Wright State University Alternative Retirement Plan (ARP).
+Staff members who are appointed to work at least 75 percent are eligible to enroll in either the Ohio Public Employees Retirement System (OPERS) or the Wright State University Alternative Retirement Plan (ARP).
 This choice must be made within 120 days of the initial hire date or date that the employee becomes eligible.
 Staff members whose appointment is less than 75 percent of full time are only eligible to be enrolled in OPERS.

 OPERS offers staff members the option to select one of three retirement plans.
 The plans are: (1) a Traditional Plan where defined benefit retirement, disability, and survivor benefits are determined by formulas using the employee’s age, amount of service credit, and final average salary; (2) a Member-Directed Plan where defined contribution retirement benefits are determined by the amount of money, including investment earnings, which the employee accumulates; and, (3) a Combined Plan which has some defined benefit plan and some defined contribution plan features.
 The employee contribution to OPERS, currently 10 percent of the employee’s pay, is deducted on a pre-tax basis from the employee’s earnings.
 The employer contribution to OPERS, currently 14 percent of the employee’s pay, is determined by the OPERS Board.